jacob-ogre/vim-syncr/README.md

         |          |             |
      remote A   remote B      remote C
 ```
+That is, the remote copies are not git repos, just sync'd versions of the local
-Vim-syncr is not as full-featured as Sublime Text SFTP, but it works for the
+git repos.
+Vim-syncr is not as full-featured as Sublime Text SFTP, but it works
-Vimmers in the group.
+for the Vimmers in the group.

 ## How?
 As one might guess, vim-syncr uses `rsync` to perform synchronization between a